-The U.S. and Mexican counts of the annual average salinity differential for 2010 are within the respective ranges contemplated in Minute No. 242.
+The U.S. count of the annual average salinity differential for 2011 is within the respective ranges contemplated in Minute No. 242.
+The Mexican count for the annual salinity differential is 153, which is higher than the Mexican range of 121 ppm $\pm 30$ ppm.
 In recent years, the two countries have worked together to determine the reason for the large difference in the salinity values and differential between the U.S. and Mexican counts.
 For example, in 2007, the U.S. count of the annual average salinity differential was within the range contemplated in Minute No. 242 while the Mexican count that year and in 2004 were above the Minute No. 242 limit.
 A bi-national team composed of the IBWC, Bureau of Reclamation, and National Water Commission of Mexico was organized to evaluate sampling methods from collection and analysis to data reporting.
 Additional data was collected in 2006 and 2007 at Imperial Dam and NIB and analyzed by each nation's respective laboratories.
-After review of the additional data, laboratory techniques, and methods used in both countries, the bi-national team determined the differences in salinity values to be mostly due to differences in analysis methods and total dissolved solids (TDS) computations.
-The majority of the difference in salinity values can be attributed to the application of a bicarbonate correction factor used by the U.S.
+A meeting was held in April 2011 to finalize the report of the findings.
+The findings determined after a review of all of the data collected, laboratory techniques, and methods used in both countries that the differences in salinity values are mostly due to differences in analysis methods and total dissolved solids (TDS) computations.
+The majority of the difference in salinity values can be attributed to the application of a bicarbonate correction factor used by the U.S. laboratory in the TDS by summation calculation.
+In addition, differences in chloride and sulfate values between U.S. and Mexican laboratories due to differing methods of analysis also contributed to differences in the salinity values.
+Other contributing factors include the analysis of additional parameters by the U.S. as well as differences in instrumentation used by each country for analysis and their respective levels of detection which introduce sources of error in the salinity calculation.
+A full detail of the study results is presented in the final joint report titled Binational Study Regarding the Technical Methods and Joint Monitoring of the Salinity in the Colorado River for the fulfillment of International Boundary and Water Commission Minute No. 242 Between the United States and Mexico Conducted from January 2006 to December 2007- Final Report 2011.